 Creative Thesis: Exploring the Parameters of the PhD Thesis

 The aim of the programme is to investigate the parameters of the doctoral thesis as a Creative Thesis, and in particular doctoral research involving a practice element.
-The series aims to explicate issues around research practices and methodology, focussing on the possibilities of writing and structuring a PhD thesis in its relation to studio and other forms of practice.
+The series aims to explicate issues around research practices and methodology, focusing on the possibilities of writing and structuring a PhD thesis in its relation to studio and other forms of practice.
 The various backgrounds of the contributors will open up different possibilities of research methodology, exploring relations between theories and practice, experimenting with modes of writing and the relation between the visual and the verbal.
-In response to the new practice-led PhD option at the Slade this series will also address curatorial practices and the exhibition or staging of the work of art as forms of a research thesis.
-The series will also explore modes and genres of creative writing that address critical writing through a self-reflexive practice, dove-tailing with the new UCL Humanities PhD mode of thesis, Creative Critical Writing.
+In response to the demands of the practice-led PhD option at the Slade this series will also address questions associated with the exhibition or staging of the work of art as forms of a research thesis.
+The series will also explore modes and genres of creative writing that address critical writing through a self-reflexive practice, dove-tailing with the UCL Humanities PhD mode of thesis, Creative Critical Writing.

 Researcher Development Framework CategoriesA3) Creativity

 Course Recommended for

 This course is particularly relevant to the following groups:

 - Organiser - Prof Sharon Morris - (Slade School of Fine Art)

 - Organiser - Dr Hayley Newman - (Slade School of Fine Art)

 - Administrator - Ms Kasia Bronk - (Organisational Development)